Anti-Japanese sentiment: Brazil

 In the second half of the 2010s, a certain anti-Japanese feeling has grown in Brazil.
-The current Brazilian president, Jair Bolsonaro, was accused of making statements considered discriminatory against Japanese people, which generated repercussions in the press and in the Japanese-Brazilian community, which is considered the largest in the world outside of Japan.
+The former Brazilian president, Jair Bolsonaro, was accused of making statements considered discriminatory against Japanese people, which generated repercussions in the press and in the Japanese-Brazilian community, which is considered the largest in the world outside of Japan.
 In addition, in 2020, possibly as a result of the COVID-19 pandemic, some incidents of xenophobia and abuse were reported to Japanese-Brazilians in cities such as São Paulo and Rio de Janeiro.

+According to a 2017 BBC World Service survey, 70% of Brazilians view Japan's influence positively, with 15% expressing a negative view, making Brazil one of the most pro-Japanese countries in South America.

 Canada

-Like other countries which Japanese immigrated to in significant numbers, anti-Japanese sentiment in Canada was strongest during the 20th century, with the formation of anti-immigration organizations such as the Asiatic Exclusion League in response to Japanese and other Asian immigration.
-Anti-Japanese and anti-Chinese riots also frequently broke out.
+Like other countries to which the Japanese immigrated in significant numbers, anti-Japanese sentiment in Canada was strongest during the 20th century, with the formation of anti-immigration organizations such as the Asiatic Exclusion League in response to Japanese and other Asian immigration.
+Anti-Japanese and anti-Chinese riots also frequently broke out such one in early 1900s Vancouver.
 During World War II, Japanese Canadians were interned like their American counterparts.
 Financial compensation for surviving internees was finally paid in 1988 by the Brian Mulroney government.